bergholt/triptych/README.md

 ## Inspiration

 **The Antikythera mechanism** — the bronze, hand-cranked calculator (c.
-2nd century BCE) whose spiral dial carried one glyph for each eclipse it could predict across the Saros cycle. *Sun* keeps the gesture and drops the bronze: one variant per eclipse of Saros 126.
+2nd century BCE) whose spiral dial carried one glyph for each eclipse it could predict across the Saros cycle. *Sun* keeps the gesture but drops the bronze: one variant per eclipse of Saros 126.
 Where the mechanism was bound to a longitude, the grid is placeless, anchored only by the deictic *now*.

-**Howard Russell Butler's eclipse triptych** (1918 Baker, Oregon; 1923 Lompoc, California; 1925 Middletown, Connecticut) — three oil paintings of total solar eclipses, recorded in rapid shorthand during the few minutes of totality and reconstructed for the Hayden Planetarium.
+**Howard Russell Butler's eclipse triptych** (1918 Baker, Oregon; 1923 Lompoc, California; 1925 Middletown, Connecticut): three oil paintings of total solar eclipses, recorded in rapid shorthand during the few minutes of totality and reconstructed for the Hayden Planetarium.

 Butler's three-panel form, and his treatment of the corona as at once a scientific record and an aesthetic object, is the precedent for the triptych: three videos, three nouns, one transient event encoded for later realization.